Discover all KAIZEN™ relevant terms and definitions.

 The concept of QCD (Quality, Cost, Delivery) mainly emphasises the provision of products and services to the customers based on the quality, price, and time expectations as researched or studied by the supplier.
 Each value stream/process must determine the QCD expectations of the customer to ensure value is continuously being provided.
 This is especially important in Research and Development/Innovation and Design.

 Quality Function Deployment

-A system whereby customer requirements, known as true quality characteristics are translated into designing characteristics, known as counterpart characteristics, and then deployed into such sub-systems as components, parts and production processes to develop new products precisely designed to meet customer needs.
+A system whereby customer requirements, known as "true quality characteristics", are identified first before being translated into design characteristics, (known as "counterpart characteristics") and then deployed into sub-systems (for example, components, parts and production processes) to develop new products that will meet customer needs accurately.
 QFD is one of the seven KAIZEN™ Systems.

 A circular chart with ten rays and spokes, one for each of the three principles and seven concepts of KAIZEN™.
 It is used as a diagnostic tool to measure on a scale of zero (at the hub) to ten (at the rim) the degree of consistency with KAIZEN™ principles and concepts exhibited by an organization.

 A management style usually associated with controls, process performance, product or "bottom line" considerations, rewards and/or punishments.
 "Management By Objectives" does not give enough consideration to "Management By Means".
 A KAIZEN™ principle is to manage process AND the subsequent results.
 Process-orientated management is the opposite of the more Western-focused results-driven management style.
 The latter often causes an imbalanced, ineffective and inefficient systems as the impact of people and processes on results, are often overlooked.